-Our conceptual design includes trees, shrubs, herbs, a butterfly garden, bistro-style seating, a memorial bench, and a bocce court to honor the history of bocce that was played on this land decades ago.
+We see Barnard Place Park as a welcoming respite from the busy city in which we live.
+Our design includes memorial benches, wheelchair-accessible raised beds, trees, shrubs, a butterfly garden, bistro-style seating, and a recreational bocce court to honor the history of bocce that was played on this land decades ago.

 BARNARD PLACE PARK - 501(c)(3) NONPROFIT ORGANIZATION

 South Boston, MA

 © 2019 Barnard Place Park All Rights Reserved